cassidyjames/cassidyjames.github.io/blog.md

 # Cassidy’s Blog

 A barebones place for my thoughts.
-Most of my writing is on the [elementary blog](https://blog.elementary.io/authors/#cassidyjames).
+Much of my writing is also on the [elementary blog](https://blog.elementary.io/authors/#cassidyjames), and I've written a couple of pieces for [Android Police](https://www.androidpolice.com/author/cassidy/).

 {% assign posts = site.posts | sort: "date" | sort: "updated" | reverse %}